banks/aacl/README.md

 The `AACL_Resource` interface defines three methods:

 -  **acl_id()**

 	Must return a string that uniquely identifies the current object as a resource.
-	Convention is for controllers to return as `c:controller_name` and models as `m:model_name.primary_key_value` Remember that dot in model - it is significant!
+	Convention is for controllers to return as `c:controller_name` and models as `m:model_name.primary_key_value` Remember that dot in model identifier - it is significant!

 -  **acl_actions($return_current = FALSE)**

 	This method servers a dual purpose.
-When the argument $return_current is false, the method should return an array of string names of each action that can be carried out on the resource.
+When the argument `$return_current` is false, the method should return an array of string names, one for each action that can be carried out on the resource.
 For no specific actions, an empty array should be returned.
 	-  `Controller_AACL` returns an array containing the names of all public action methods automatically.
 	-  `Sprig_AACL` returns actions 'create', 'read', 'update', 'delete'.
 These can be changed by overriding this method in specific models.

 -  **acl_conditions(Model_User $user = NULL, $condition = NULL)**

-	This method also servers a dual purpose: it bothe defines available conditions and checks them.
+	This method also servers a dual purpose: it both defines available conditions and checks them.

 	-  When both arguments are NULL, the function should return an array containing information about any special conditions the resource supports.
 More on what conditions are below.
 	The format of this array is `array('condition_id' => 'Nice description for UIs')`.

-	-  When a user object and condition id are passed, the funtion should return a boolean indicating whther the condition has passed or failed.
+	-  When a user object and condition id are passed, the funtion should return a boolean indicating whether or not the condition has passed.
-		That means conditions are all defined in one place.

 ### Resource Conditions

-`AACL_Resource` objects can define conditions which allow rules to describe fin-grained control.
-Since conditions are resource-specific only conditions defined by the resource are available when defining rules for that resource.
+`AACL_Resource` objects can define conditions which allow rules to provide fine-grained control.
+Since conditions are resource specific, only conditions defined by the resource are available when defining rules for that resource.

 A typical and common use for this is allowing Users to edit their own posts but not others'.
 The implementation for such a condition is given below.